alfmunny/cheatsheets/ruby-cheatsheet.md

 Two differences:

 1.  lambda checks the arguments
-2.  lambda returns the the value of the lambda, but Proc returns from the enclosure block
+2.  lambda returns the value of the lambda, but Proc returns from the enclosure block

 ```ruby
 l = lambda {|a, b| a**2 + b**2 }